JOKeRiino/React-Shop-FrontEnd/DEVLOG.md

 - Adding items to cart now works
 - The cart value is shown in the header by using an refactored/reusable funtion
 - Built a functioning cart list
 - Cart page finished.
-(Apart from car checkout FORM!!!)
+(Apart from cart checkout FORM!!!)
 - Header is now fully responsive!

 ## 24.03.2022